HandsOnDataViz/book/README.md

 You may freely share this content for non-commercial purposes, with a source credit to <http://HandsOnDataViz.org>.

 ## Disclaimer
-This open-source repository is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
+This open-source repository is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
 No installation or technical support will be provided.